UnofficialCrusaderPatch/UnofficialCrusaderPatch/README.md

 We have reached out to Firefly but as you may know, there will be no collaboration between Firefly and the UCP Team regarding the DE.
 Firefly states they are committed to make making mods as easy as possible, and while that may be true for the full release, currently the opposite is true for us in the Demo.

 We will have to wait and see to what extent making mods for the full release of the DE is feasible.
 Thus, we are currently not working on a UCP patch for the DE, and if the current situation stays the same in the full release, there will no be UCP for the Definitive Edition.

+### 7. Does it work on Linux?
+Yes, see [here](https://github.com/UnofficialCrusaderPatch/UCP3-GUI/blob/main/LINUX.md) for installation instructions of the GUI on Linux.

 ## Wiki
 There is a wiki here specifically for the modding framework: https://github.com/UnofficialCrusaderPatch/UnofficialCrusaderPatch3/wiki